sts10/orchard-street-wordlists/readme.markdown

 ### Sources of words and other legal notes
 The words contained in these word lists are primarily taken from two sources: [Google Books Ngram data](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html) (2012 data) and Wikipedia, via [a Wikipedia word frequency project](https://github.com/IlyaSemenov/wikipedia-word-frequency/), taken in June 2023.

-This project has no association with either Google, Wikipedia, or the creators of the Wikipedia frequency project cited above.
-Neither Google, nor Wikipedia, nor the creators of the Wikipedia word frequency project cited above endorses this project.
+This project has no association with Google, Wikipedia, or the creators of the Wikipedia frequency project cited above.
+To my knowledge, Google, Wikipedia, nor the creators of the Wikipedia word frequency project cited above endorses this project.

 At that time that words were pulled from Wikipedia, [Wikipedia text was licensed under](https://foundation.wikimedia.org/wiki/Policy:Terms_of_Use#7._Licensing_of_Content) [the Creative Commons Attribution-ShareAlike 4.0 International License ("CC BY-SA 4.0")](https://creativecommons.org/licenses/by-sa/4.0/), and thus I am using that license for this project. <!-- (Note that technically this data is from dumps.wikimedia.org, which [has licensing notes of its own](https://dumps.wikimedia.org/legal.html), but defers to other legal documents when applicable, so I'm choosing to license this project under CC BY-SA 4.0.) -->